Willy Adames Player Props: Brewers vs. Pirates

-Willy Adames -- batting .184 with a double, two home runs, five walks and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, on June 30 at 7:05 PM ET.
+On Saturday, Willy Adames (.184 batting average in his past 10 games, with two doubles, two home runs, five walks and seven RBI) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He had a one-hit showing in his last game (1-for-3) against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates